-Gouverneur Hospital, in Northern New York, offers medically-managed detoxification services (previously offered at Canton-Potsdam Hospital) designed to assist in the safe withdrawal from alcohol and drug use.
-Throughout the detox process, staff works closely with you to ensure you are safely and effectively treated to relieve the symptoms of withdrawal and promote success.
+Gouverneur Hospital and Massena Hospital, both in Northern New York, offer medically-managed detoxification services designed to assist in the safe withdrawal from alcohol and drug use.
+Throughout the detox process, staff work closely with you to ensure you are safely and effectively treated to relieve the symptoms of withdrawal and promote success.

 As part of the detox program, we offer individual and group counseling, as well as education to help you better understand addiction and create a plan for your discharge and continued rehabilitation.

-The drug and alcohol detox treatment team includes a physician, nurses, counselors, and nursing aides.
+The drug and alcohol detox treatment team includes physicians, nurses, counselors, and nursing aides.
 The team's goal is to support patients through the initial step toward recovery.

 Admission to Detoxification Services:

-If you are interested in detox services at Gouverneur Hospital, call (315) 261-5969 and complete a screening.
-In the event that we are unable to immediately schedule your admission, you may be placed on a waiting list.
+If you are interested in detox services at Gouverneur Hospital, call (315) 261-5969, and for Massena Hospital, call (315) 842-3076, to complete a screening.
+In the event we are unable to immediately schedule your admission, you may be placed on a waiting list.
 Individuals on the list will be asked to call Detoxification Services at least once per day after completing the screening to work with staff to establish an admission date and time.
 On the day of admission, you will check in at Patient Registration and meet with a detox staff member to be assessed for meeting criteria for treatment.
 This process takes about one hour to complete.

 Patients are admitted 24/7.
 You will need valid and current insurance coverage, and all corresponding insurance cards, plus any/all medications currently being taken.
 Arrangements can be made if you are self-paying.